-The causes can be anything from low estrogen levels to outside factors such as chemotherapy or radiation therapy, tampons, condoms or diaphragms.
+The causes can be anything from low estrogen levels to outside factors such as extreme medical proceduces / treatments or therapy, tampons, condoms or diaphragms.
 Taking antihistamines or decongestants will interfere with your vaginal moisture, as will washing with certain soaps.
-Other causes are pregnancy, childbirth, oral contraceptives, hysterectomy, chemotherapy, breast feeding, stress, gynae disorders and other vaginal inserts like marinas.
+Other causes are pregnancy, childbirth, oral contraceptives, hysterectomy, breast feeding, stress, gynae disorders and other marinas.

 For most women, however, the vaginal dryness problem is a direct result of lowered estrogen levels.
 This occurs during pregnancy or following childbirth, and when a woman enters peri-menopause or menopause.
 Nursing, menstrual cycle changes, contraceptives, infertility drugs, hysterectomy or related surgeries, fatigue, stress and rigorous exercise also may contribute to reduced levels of estrogen.

 REMEDY VAGINAL DRYNESS / VAGINAL DRYNESS SOLUTION - PRODUCT

 Vaginal dryness may also be alleviated by increasing your water intake or with Kegel exercises to increase circulation to the pelvic area and help boost production of vaginal moisture.
-Using ASTROGLIDE personal lubricant the best remedy for vaginal dryness in conjunction with any of the foregoing is recommended.
+Using ASTROGLIDE personal lubricant is a better remedy for vaginal dryness in conjunction with any of the foregoing is recommended.
 In addition, increasing the frequency of sexual intercourse can naturally produce more vaginal lubrication.

 Please also see the fact sheet

 on Vaginal Dryness and the need for a vaginal moisturiser, especially post menopause for post menopausal women.